DevopsProjects05/Sample-E-Commerce-Project/README.md

 ### Access Your Application

 - Open your browser and navigate to http://your-server-ip:80
-- Your finalized project should now be served by NGINX.
+- Your finalized project should now be served by NGINX.........